Suraj-Yadav/usefulScripts/README.md

 ## compile.sh oldCompile.cmd
 Script to automate Compilation and Running of C++ and Python scripts.
-Can be called by editors like Notepad++, Visual Studio Code (Tasks) to perform the task from the editor.
+Can be called by editors like Notepad++, Visual Studio Code (using Tasks) to perform the task from the editor.

-## calc.py
+## sampleJudge.py
-An init script for python/ipython to be used as a calculator.
+Script to automate running of TestCases for Competitive Coding.
+The test cases are read from the Source Code, and the script based on the Language used, chooses the correct commands for running the program.

 #### Note:
 * The path in the scripts are based on my system setup (Windows).
 They need to be changed.